Oswind Suriya

+Oswind is also a football and floorball referee and a captain of Singapore national futsal team in 2015.

+Career

+Football

 Oswind first rose to prominence during his early playing days with Glasgow Hotspurs.
 And during the 2011 S.League season, where he was promoted to the S.League squad and featured in 2 first team matches in his first season.
 During the 2012 season, Oswind scored his first senior goal for Woodlands Wellington in a S.League match against Gombak United on 26 August 2012.

+In 2012, Oswind attended the Football Association of Singapore’s (FAS) referees basic course while playing for Woollands Wellington.

+In 2013, Oswind retired from football after the 2014 S.League season.

+As of 2023, Oswind is a Class 1 referee.
+On 26 February 2023, he officiated his first match as an assistant referee in a Singapore Premier League match between Hougang United and Balestier Khalsa.

+Futsal

+Oswind was part of the Singapore national futsal team for the 2015 Asean Football Federation Futsal Championship.

+He made his return to competitive futsal in the inaugural amateur futsal league - Kyna Futsal League in 2025.

+Floorball

-Apart from football, Oswind is also an accomplished floorball player who participated in the Singapore Floorball League in his teens and has represented the Singapore national floorball team at international level.
-He is currently an international floorball referee.
+Oswind was also a floorball player who participated in the Singapore Floorball League in his teens and has represented the Singapore national floorball team from 2005 to 2010.

+Oswind is a floorball coach with several schools and also an international floorball referee.